ethras/flow-maestro/commands/onboarding.md

 Use `flowm projects list` to confirm, and `flowm projects use <slug>` to set the active project.

+Each `flowm projects add` run also seeds `.flow-maestro/projects/<slug>/constitution.md`.
+This “project memory” captures reusable architecture, integration contracts, and guardrails—treat it as required reading before deep dives and update it whenever you learn something future changes need to know.

 ## Step 3: Change Folders

 Every initiative lives in `.flow-maestro/projects/<project>/changes/<change-id>/`.
 Scaffold the first change: